 I sent the following to Dr. Carl Trueman in response to his blog post on Gay Marriage.
-In addition to Dr. Trueman’s role as Professor of Historical Theology and Church History at Westminster Theological Seminary, where I attended from 2007 to 2010, he is also Vice President for Academic Affairs.
+Dr. Trueman is Professor of Historical Theology and Church History at Westminster Theological Seminary, where I attended from 2007 to 2010.
+He is also Vice President for Academic Affairs.
 He did not reply.
 I post the letter here in hope that these reflections may challenge your own thoughts and beliefs, leading to a more pastorally and biblically sound perspective.

 Dear Dr. Trueman,

-I don’t know if you remember me but I had the pleasure of interacting with you many times during the years I attended Westminster.
+I don’t know if you remember me but I had the pleasure of interacting with you many times while attending Westminster.
 I graduated in 2010.

 I’m writing in response to your blog post on Gay Marriage, in which you took note of the generational divide that now exists on this issue.
 Specifically, you noted that for those under the age of 35, gay marriage is no longer an issue.
-Your reflections are thoughtful, articulate and I always looked forward to reading what you have to say.
+Your reflections are thoughtful, articulate and I’ve always looked forward to reading what you have to say.
 But I believe in this instance some presuppositions you hold are distorting your reasoning and conclusions.
-For example, on one hand you rightly note:
+Case in point: on one hand you rightly note:

 “For people like myself, now in middle age, dislike of homosexuality came with the territory; our reasons for opposing it were more to do with our own cultural backgrounds than with any biblical argumentation.”